Kolkata college student held for allegedly inciting violence against Mamata Banerjee amid protests

 The student allegedly uploaded a social media story calling for the chief minister to be killed in a manner similar to former Prime Minister Indira Gandhi.

-The Kolkata Police on Sunday arrested a college student for allegedly putting out a social media post inciting violence against West Bengal Chief Minister Mamata Banerjee, NDTV reported.
+The Kolkata Police on Sunday arrested a college student for allegedly inciting violence against West Bengal Chief Minister Mamata Banerjee with a post on social media, NDTV reported.

-The student, Kirti Sharma, allegedly uploaded a story on social media platform Instagram encouraging others to assassinate Banerjee in a manner similar to former Prime Minister Indira Gandhi.
+The student, Kirti Sharma, allegedly uploaded a story on the social media platform Instagram encouraging viewers to assassinate Banerjee in a manner similar to former Prime Minister Indira Gandhi.

 Special project